jaimeblair/Bio313/README.md

 manual: https://busco.ezlab.org/

-BUSCO is a program utilized to assess the completeness of a genome assembly.
+BUSCO is a program we use to assess the completeness of a genome assembly.
 This program makes use of the OrthoDB set of single-copy orthologous that are found in at least 90% of all the organisms in question.
 There are different data sets for various taxonomic groups (Eukaryotes, Metazoa, Bacteria, Gammaproteobacteria, etc. etc.).
 The idea is that a newly sequenced genome should contain most of these highly conserved genes.
 If your genome doesn't contain a large portion of these single-copy orthologs it may indicate that your genome is not complete.

 * BUSCO preperation